Accelerated Master's Program (4+1)

 Full-time residency at Penn in the fifth year

-In the fifth year of the 4+1, students will enroll as full-time master’s students in Penn Engineering after completing their undergraduate degree at their home institution.
-Students will complete the remainder of the courses required by your specific master’s degree program, ten (10) for all programs and eleven (11) for Biotechnology.
-Students are financially responsible for all tuition and fees in the fifth year; master’s tuition and fees are charged by the course.
+In the fifth year of the Accelerated Master’s, students will enroll as full-time master’s students in Penn Engineering after completing their undergraduate degree at their home institution.
+Students will complete the remainder of the courses required, ten (10), for all programs and eleven (11) for Biotechnology.
+Students are financially responsible for all tuition and fees in the fifth year.
+Master’s tuition and fees are charged by the course unit.

 When to Apply

-Step 1: Meet with your current institution’s 4+1 advisor/designee for approval before submitting your application.
+Step 1: Meet with your current institution’s Accelerated Master’s advisor/designee for approval before submitting your application.

 - Bryn Mawr College:

 - Jennifer Skirkanich, Biology (email@example.com)

 - Haverford College:

 Step 2: Complete the application, select the Accelerated Master’s option, and indicate your institution.
 Required supporting documents include: